-Haneda Airport: My first aircraft photos
+Haneda Airport: My First Aircraft Photos

 It was time for me to go to Haneda Airport.
 Why?
 I’ve been an aviation enthusiast for a very long time but have never photographed airliners.
 It was time to rectify that.
 Of course, I needed an airport.
 Luckily, Tokyo has many of those.
 The big question was, why did I choose it?